gracco/sysadmin-interview-questions/README.md

 * What do the following commands do and how would you use them?
  * ```tee```
   - copies the STDOUT to a file, and continuous showing the STDOUT.

  * ```awk```
   - awk it's a programming language designed for text processing.

  * ```tr```
    - tr or translate, it's a command to substitute characters.

  * ```cut```
    - cut is a command for text processing, and extracts portion of a text

  * ```tac```
   - tac it's a reverse cat, pritting the file bottom to up.

  * ```curl```
-  - curl or cURL is a tool to transfer data from or to a server, using one of the supported  protocols.
+  - curl or cURL is a tool to transfer data from or to a server, using one of the supported protocols. cURL can be called a CLI browser, you can user authentication, change the HEADER, and do a lot of stuffs with it.

  * ```wget```
   - wget is a tool for retrieving files using HTTP, HTTPS or FTP.